-Let’s check out foods that are high in potassium that will help a lot to maintain it.
+Let’s check out foods that are high in potassium which will help a lot to maintain it.

 Pumpkin seeds are packed with potassium, magnesium, and arginine.
 All of these nutrients help to regulate blood pressure.

 A 100 grams of unsalted pumpkin seeds offers 919 milligrams of potassium.
-As pumpkin seeds are rich in magnesium content which lower blood pressure and keep your heart healthy.
+As pumpkin seeds are rich in magnesium content which lowers blood pressure and keeps your heart healthy.

 While arginine helps in the production of nitric oxide, which helps relax blood vessels and lower blood pressure.

 Tomato and tomato sauce are also contained a good amount of potassium.
-One cup of tomato is approximate around 245 grams, which provides 728 milligrams of potassium.
+One cup of tomato is approximately 245 grams, which provides 728 milligrams of potassium.

-Tomatoes are a good source of vitamin C and lycopene, which is a beneficial plant compound for reducing high blood pressure and reduce prostate cancer risk.
+Tomatoes are a good source of vitamin C and lycopene, which is a beneficial plant compound for reducing high blood pressure and reducing prostate cancer risk.